sanka4rea/CityU_bioinformatics/content/post/R.md

 <p align="justify">R is available as **Free Software** under the terms of the Free Software Foundation’s GNU General Public License in source code form.
 It compiles and runs on a wide variety of UNIX platforms and similar systems (including FreeBSD and Linux), Windows and MacOS.

-## The R environment
+# The R environment
 <p align="justify">R is an integrated suite of software facilities for data manipulation, calculation and graphical display.
 It includes

-* an effective data handling and storage facility,
+* An effective data handling and storage facility,
-* a suite of operators for calculations on arrays, in particular matrices,
+* A suite of operators for calculations on arrays, in particular matrices,
-* a large, coherent, integrated collection of intermediate tools for data analysis,
+* A large, coherent, integrated collection of intermediate tools for data analysis,
-* graphical facilities for data analysis and display either on-screen or on hardcopy, and
+* Graphical facilities for data analysis and display either on-screen or on hardcopy, and
-* <p align="justify">a well-developed, simple and effective programming language which includes conditionals, loops, user-defined recursive functions and input and output facilities.
+* <p align="justify">A well-developed, simple and effective programming language which includes conditionals, loops, user-defined recursive functions and input and output facilities.

 <p align="justify">The term “environment” is intended to characterize it as a fully planned and coherent system, rather than an incremental accretion of very specific and inflexible tools, as is frequently the case with other data analysis software.